 If you pay people to work for you at your home, you have to enrol them into a workplace pension if they meet the qualifying criteria.
 These can include cleaners, gardeners, nannies or personal care assistants.

-If you pay an agency, rather than paying the worker directly they will be responsible for enrolling them into a pension.
+If you use an agency, rather than paying the worker directly, the agency will enrol them into a pension.

 You do not need to follow the new employer's duties if:

 You are a sole director with no other staff